From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Related Work

-The aforementioned methods rely on conventional supervised training, directly mapping features to labels without explicit representation learning.
-However, contrastive learning has been largely unexplored for AIFR.
-The notable exception is Wang et al. \cite{wang2024cross}, which maximized similarity between features from different age groups of the same identity using additional samples from a face synthesis model.
+Like existing age estimation models, the above AIFR models are all designed for homogeneous-dataset experiments.
+Techniques to improve generalizability, such as contrastive learning frameworks, have been largely unexplored for AIFR.
+The only notable work is our preliminary work, CACon \cite{wang2024cross}, which maximized similarity between features from different age groups of the same identity using additional samples from a face synthesis model.
 However, this approach did not explicitly model the continuous progression of aging, which may lead to inaccurate feature representations due to entanglement between age and identity features.

 In this work, we focus on generalized age feature extraction by initially learning age and identity features simultaneously.
-Once natural age progression is learned through various contrastive objectives, the age-related variation is gradually minimized to obtain age-invariant identity features.
+Once natural age progression is learned through the two contrastive objectives, the age-related variation is gradually minimized to obtain age-invariant identity features.